noendscripting/Labdeploy/README.md

 ./aclzray.ps1 -RG myACLXRAYLAB -region westus -shutdownTimeZone 'Pacific Standard Time -vnetname VNET02
 '''

-## Accesing Lab
+## Accessing Lab

-Due to security concenrns and to save costs VMs are no longer assigned public IP addresss.
-Instead a public Loadblancer with NAT trasnlation is created and each vm can be reached with RDP client using designated ports.
-Public Ip of the loadblancerwill have random;y asisgned DNS name which cna be used to access VMs via RDP.
+Due to security concerns and to save costs VMs are no longer assigned public IP addresss.
+Instead a public Loadblancer with NAT translation is created and each vm can be reached with RDP client using designated ports.
+Public Ip of the loadblancer will have randomly assigned DNS name which can be used to access VMs via RDP.
 There are two main ways to access servers via RDP

 ### Using aclxray script output